 Use the Right Words

-Another factor to consider when encouraging people to give more narrows down to the individual words you use in your messaging and requests for giving.
+Another of the ways to get people to donate narrows down to the individual words used in your messaging and requests for giving.
 There are several words you can say and write to strengthen your appeals, including using donors’ names and the words “you” and “because.”
 Using donors’ names illustrates the presence of a relationship between an organization and a donor.
-It also draws the individual into the discussion, rather than leaving them as an anonymous outsider.
+This personalization also draws the individual into the discussion, rather than leaving them as an anonymous outsider.
 Similarly, signing an email or letter with your own name completes this relationship.

 One last word that’s impactful is “because.”
-Its inclusion often transitions your message from a generic appeal without basis or vision to a discussion of how you previously accomplished or plan to fulfill a goal.
-“Because” is comforting because it contains honesty.
+The inclusion of this term often transitions your message from a generic appeal without basis or vision to a discussion of how you previously accomplished or plan to fulfill a goal.
+“Because” is comforting because the incorporation contains a sense of honesty.
 From a donor’s perspective, what follows the word could either be well-founded evidence for continuing to pursue a cause or baseless and vague statements that expose a poorly-run charity’s ineptitude.
-Either way, it informs their decision.
+Either way, “because” informs their decision.

 Connect Your Cause to Current Events